 - The second dose 4 through 6 years of age

-If your family is traveling overseas, the vaccine recommendations are a little different: If your child is 12 months of age or older, he or she will need 2 doses of MMR vaccine (separated by at least 28 days) before traveling to other countries.
+If your family is traveling overseas, the vaccine recommendations are a little different: If your baby is 6 through 11 months old, he or she should receive one dose of MMR prior to leaving.
+If your child is 12 months of age or older, he or she will need 2 doses of MMR vaccine (separated by at least 28 days) before departure.

 On a separate note, it is important to point out that Kentucky is one of the unhealthiest states in our nation; but, a few healthy lifestyle choices could change this.
 First, eating normally proportioned helpings of nutritious foods including at least five fruits and vegetables a day can lower weight and reduce heart disease and diabetes.
 Second, exercising about 30 minutes per day can lower blood pressure.
 Third, avoiding the use of tobacco products can reduce several types of cancer.
 Finally, making sure you get your needed preventive screenings can detect diseases early and greatly increase your chances for a positive health outcomes, while receiving your recommended vaccinations can prevent acquiring disease in the first place.